froboy/yusaopeny_docs/content/en/docs/Wiki/Secure-devops-for-composer-2-release.md

 ```
 as an output of the command.

-### Case after October 30, 2020, when you accidentally upgraded to composer 2.x
+### If you do not upgrade to the latest 1.x version before October 30, 2020. i.e. if you accidentally upgraded to composer 2.x

-If you faced your composer already updated to composer version 2 and having issues with it ( [let us know, if any](https://github.com/ymcatwincities/openy/issues/new) ) - downgrade it to the latest  1.x version by running a command
+If you faced your composer already updated to composer version 2 and having issues with it ( [connect with the Open Y team on GitHub and the #developers channel on Slack](https://github.com/ymcatwincities/openy/issues/new) ) - downgrade it to the latest  1.x version by running a command
 ```sh
 composer selfupdate --1
 ```